 For more on this, and other must-try traditional foods while you’re here, check out our related post on regional dishes, here.

-Churches in Cozumel – Where Can You Attend?
+Churches in Cozumel – Where You Can Attend

 Of course, for some people, Sunday is still church day.

-I, myself, like to go diving and honor the gods of the oceans and the coral reefs when I have a free Sunday…but Cozumel has a good number of religious services in churches, temples, and synagogues throughout the island that you’re welcome to attend.
+But Cozumel has a good number of religious services in churches, temples, and synagogues throughout the island that you’re welcome to attend.

 Two of the most well-known churches – but/and the ones most frequented by vacationing tourists and ex-pat residents, alike – are also Catholic churches.